AndrewJamesThomas/StudentTrackerPrep/README.md

 <img src="https://github.com/thomasandr/StudentTrackerPrep/blob/main/assets/query.jpg">

 With your query built, you should download this github repo to your desktop and save the query as a csv in the "data/clean" directory.

+## Step 2: Run Python Script
+With the data downloaded, open the process.py file in the /src directory using your prefered python IDE.
+Update the FILE_NAME variable to match the name of the csv you just downloaded from Slate.
+Next, run the script!
+An excel document should open with all of your data correctly formatted.

+## Step 3: QC and sending to IR
+Your data should be ready at this point, but take a second anyways to look it over and make sure it matches the requirements detailed in the "NSC FTP Tracker Instructions" (included in this repo).
+Once you are satisfied, <b>save the file as a .txt file</b>.
+This is important.

+Finally, send the file to someone in Institutional Research to upload to StudentTracker.
+This may take a few days, depending on how busy IR is.
+When the data is returned, it may take some work to clean up and make useable, but we will leave that for another project.